On Target

 Zero

 Ash-grey winter skies and frozen slush on the roads.
 Basement apartment.
 Minivan’s wheels spinning up the hill, advancing inches then backsliding feet.
 Any garbage left outside ransacked by bears.
 Trudging along fluorescent-lit tile aisles, their white squint-inducingly keen, their red accents harsh and saturated and on-brand.
 Already awake for three hours by 0600.
 Work assignments delivered by a jocular, iron-pumping boss but originating in software.
 Workday over by noon.
 Basement apartment filled with spiders.
 Waking up in the dead of night to a woman’s scream of utter and blackest despair, originating in the apartment above mine.
 The town’s two street grids intersecting at an odd angle.
-The spiders are large and fast and evidently poisonous.
+The spiders are large and fast and evidently venomous.
 Software that does not and must not care.
 Target policy mandating a khaki bottom and red top, but leaving facial piercing and hair-color choices up to individual employees.
 No context for the woman’s scream.
 Yes, bears.
 The local newpaper calling them “hobo spiders” and running a front-page article on them.
 My one pair of khaki pants becoming increasingly dingy over time; nobody notices.
 Sleep interrupted on a subsequent night by police officers entering my spider-infested basement apartment, guns drawn.
 The woman above me evidently a suicide threat.
 My manual transmission Toyota minivan’s name: “Van-chan,” i.e., the English “Van” suffixed with the Japanese diminutive honorific.
 Target store number 224.

 One